Improving parton shower predictions via precision moments of energy flow polynomials: Conclusion and outlook

 Third, the basis-comparison tests reveal an interesting interplay between QCD structure and constraint design.
 For polynomial moments, the physics-motivated strongly-ordered basis significantly outperforms a maximally redundant set of the same size, confirming that the collinear power counting argument from \Reference{Cal:2022fnm} identifies genuinely distinct angular correlations.
 For logarithmic and mixed moments, however, this hierarchy collapses entirely.
 This is because logarithmic moments are Sudakov-safe observables that probe the soft/collinear region differently from polynomial moments, rendering the collinear basis reduction ineffective.
 Understanding how to organize constraints for Sudakov-safe observables remains an open and important question: a complete basis for Sudakov-safe observables, analogous to the EFP basis for IRC-safe observables, would enable more efficient capture of resummation information and could substantially improve the overall performance of the reweighting.

+Fourth, the information transfer survives the change to a prior from a genuinely different event generator.
+Reweighting an angular-ordered \textsc{Herwig} prior to the \textsc{Sherpa} target with the same compact constraint sets corrects trained and untrained EFPs alike by one to two orders of magnitude, with healthy weights, even though the differences between \textsc{Herwig} and \textsc{Sherpa} in the evolution variable, the kinematic mappings, and the hadronization model were not engineered for this test.
+The same test also marks out the boundary of the method.
+IRC-safe subjet observables are corrected across generators, while charged multiplicity and the soft part of the fragmentation spectrum, whose cross-generator differences are dominated by the different hadronization models, are not (see \App{substructure}).
+This is the expected behavior, since such hadron-level observables lie outside the span of the IRC-safe constraint set, and correcting them would require hadron-level inputs beyond the IRC-safe basis.

 The numerical results presented here are encouraging, but several conceptual questions raised in \Sec{it_meets_qcd} remain to be fully addressed.
 As discussed in \Sec{accuracy}, the formal accuracy of the posterior is guaranteed only for the specific moments imposed as constraints.
+Every other improvement documented in this paper is empirical information transfer, demonstrated numerically rather than derived.
 In the traditional parton-shower literature, accuracy is benchmarked by verifying that a shower reproduces the correct Sudakov exponent at a given logarithmic order (LL, NLL, etc.)\ for specific classes of observables~\cite{Banfi:2004yd}.
 It would be valuable to establish an analogous criterion for the posterior: given precision constraints at a certain order, can one prove that the posterior distribution achieves the corresponding logarithmic accuracy for a well-defined class of observables, in the same sense that NLL accuracy is verified for parton showers?
 Such a formal connection would place the reweighting on the same theoretical footing as direct shower improvements and clarify precisely what is gained by the precision inputs.

 Related to this, the question of whether higher-order constraints can inadvertently degrade the prior's accuracy along unconstrained directions (\Sec{accuracy}) was addressed here only through practical diagnostics: monitoring transfer quality, weight health, and robustness across prior variations.
 While we found no evidence of degradation in our proof-of-concept study, and the maximum-entropy principle mitigates this by design, a more rigorous understanding of the conditions under which degradation can or cannot occur would strengthen the theoretical foundations of the approach.
 The geometric picture developed in \Sec{accuracy}, where degradation occurs only along projections partially correlated with the constraints, provides a starting point for such an analysis.